When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Cree Smart Outdoor Light Bulb

-The Cree PAR38 is an intelligent light bulb meant for outdoors, and it’s a really good pick because it gets brighter than other bulbs in its class that are twice as expensive.
+The Cree PAR38 is a smart light bulb made for outdoor use, and it is an excellent value because it gets brighter than many competitors that cost twice as much.

-The PAR 38 is also weatherproof and bright enough to illuminate your entire yard.
+The PAR38 is weatherproof and bright enough to light up your entire yard.

-Since the PAR38 uses Bluetooth and Wi-Fi, you don’t need a separate bridge or hub to connect to Google Home or Alexa smart speakers.
+Since it uses both Bluetooth and Wi-Fi, you do not need a separate bridge or hub to connect it to Google Home or Alexa speakers.

-You can also connect this light to intelligent video doorbells and security cameras, so you can configure the PAR38 to switch on when motion is detected automatically.
+The accompanying app lets you set timers and activate a vacation mode.
+You can also connect this light to smart video doorbells and security cameras, so it automatically turns on when motion is detected.

 5. Nanoleaf Essentials Smart Light Bulb